 Scale can build up on shower walls and is, in its simplest form, excess minerals in the water.
 Scale can have negative effects on your shower and also requires you to clean it more often.

-When the minerals that make up scale are reduced, it also means those minerals are not interacting with your hair or skin.
+When the minerals that make up the scale are reduced, minerdo is interacting with your hair or skin.
 By reducing the minerals in the water, your skin and hair will be softer and more hydrated.

 It is important to note that this filter only reduces chlorine, not chloramine.
 Some municipalities use chloramine instead of chlorine.
 If you live in one of those municipalities, then this filter will not be effective.

 This shower filter is overall good at softening your shower water.
-It can help soften your hair and skin and prevent inhalation of chloroform which comes from chlorine in the water that is released into the air.
+It can help soften your hair and skin and prevent the inhalation of chloroform from chlorine in the water released into the air.

 The Six Stages of Filtration

 You are probably familiar with some of the mainstream filtration media used by this point in the article, though there are some differences in this filter.

 High-density stainless steel mesh and PP cotton are the first two stages of filtration.
 This will get rid of any dirt or dust that might be in the water.
 These are widespread first steps for nearly every shower filtration system.